paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 ### Statutory Notes

 #### References in Text
-Executive Order 12958, referred to in subsecs. (c) and (d), which was formerly set out as a note under [section 3161 of this title](./chapter-044-national-security.md#section-3161), was revoked by Ex.
-Ord.
-No. 13526, § 6.2(g), Dec.
-29, 2009, 75 F.R.
-731.
+Executive Order 13526, referred to in subsecs. (c) and (d), is set out as a note under [section 3161 of this title](./chapter-044-national-security.md#section-3161).

 #### Codification
 Section was formerly set out in a note under [section 3161 of this title](./chapter-044-national-security.md#section-3161).

 #### Amendments
+2022—Subsecs. (c), (d).
+Pub.
+L. 117–263 substituted “Executive Order 13526” for “Executive Order No. 12958”.

 2007—Subsecs. (b)(2), (e)(2)(B).
 Pub.
 L. 110–53 substituted “Director of National Intelligence” for “Director of Central Intelligence”.

 2004—Subsec. (f).
 Pub.
 L. 108–458 added subsec. (f).

 #### Change of Name
-Committee on Governmental Affairs of the Senate changed to Committee on Homeland Security and Governmental Affairs of Senate, effective Jan.
-4, 2005, by Senate Resolution No. 445, One Hundred Eighth Congress, Oct.
-9, 2004.

 Committee on Government Reform of the House of Representatives changed to Committee on Oversight and Government Reform of House of Representatives by House Resolution No. 6, One Hundred Tenth Congress, Jan.
 5, 2007.
 Committee on Oversight and Government Reform of House of Representatives changed to Committee on Oversight and Reform of House of Representatives by House Resolution No. 6, One Hundred Sixteenth Congress, Jan.
 9, 2019.
+Committee on Oversight and Reform of House of Representatives changed to Committee on Oversight and Accountability of House of Representatives by House Resolution No. 5, One Hundred Eighteenth Congress, Jan.
+9, 2023.

+Committee on Governmental Affairs of the Senate changed to Committee on Homeland Security and Governmental Affairs of Senate, effective Jan.
+4, 2005, by Senate Resolution No. 445, One Hundred Eighth Congress, Oct.
+9, 2004.

 <a id="section-3355e"></a>